Anatomical feature-prioritized loss for enhanced MR to CT translation: Results

 Table \ref{tab:mae_airways_lungs} presents a quantitative evaluation of the model's performance on lung MR to CT synthesis, based on the MAE, SSIM, Dice score, and NSD between synthesized and ground truth CT images.
-The adapted nnU-Net trained with L1 loss delivers the best performance on intensity-based metrics.
-Other models based on perceptual loss or AFP loss achieve average results in terms of MAE but maintain reasonable SSIM values.
-In the context of airway segmentations using the NaviAirway pipeline, the adapted nnU-Net models with AFP loss from NaviAirway's embeddings deliver the best performance, with the highest Dice scores and NSD values.
+The adapted nnU-Net trained with L1 loss delivers the best performance on intensity-based metrics, yielding a MAE of 48.72 and an SSIM of 0.837.
+In contrast, other models based on perceptual loss or AFP loss achieve average MAE results but maintain competitive SSIM values, for example, the AFP loss with TotalSegmentator embeddings achieves an SSIM of 0.828.
+In the context of airway segmentations using the NaviAirway pipeline, the adapted nnU-Net models with AFP loss from NaviAirway and HAL's embeddings deliver the best performance, achieving the highest Dice score of 0.584 and NSD value of 0.723.
 Conversely, models employing L1, perceptual, or AFP loss with TotalSegmentator's embeddings yield poorer results, lacking precise bronchial reconstruction.
-The GAN-based SPADE method generally underperforms compared to the adapted nnU-Net, but adding AFP loss to SPADE enhances its performance.
-These metrics align with qualitative analysis from Fig. \ref{fig:slice_lungs}, with the models using AFP loss delivering the best performance in airway reconstruction.
+The GAN-based SPADE method generally underperforms compared to nnU-Net, but adding AFP loss to SPADE enhances its performance.
+These metrics align with qualitative analysis from Fig. \ref{fig:slice_lungs} and Fig. \ref{fig:naviairway}, with the models using AFP loss delivering the best performance in airway reconstruction.

+Table \ref{tab:airway_lesions} and Fig. \ref{fig:imene8} provide a comparative evaluation of the models on airway lesions segmentations using the Holistic Airway Lesions (HAL) pipeline with Dice score and NSD.
+Models leveraging the AFP loss using HAL's embeddings provide the best performances.
+Specifically, for bronchiectasis, the model using HAL's embeddings achieves an NSD of 0.516, significantly outperforming the L1 loss model which only reaches 0.373.
+Additionally, the model with AFP loss using only NaviAirway's embeddings also shows strong results, while other models are generally of poor quality on this task.

 Table \ref{tab:totalseg_lungs} and Fig. \ref{fig:totalseg_lungs} present a comparison of the models on the reconstruction of lung anatomical regions using the TotalSegmentator (TotalSeg) pipeline with Dice score and NSD.
 The model trained with the AFP loss using TotalSeg's embeddings provide the best performances.
-A combination of AFP loss using NaviAirway's embeddings also delivers positive results, whereas other models exhibit notably poorer reconstructions especially in the bones.
+For example, when reconstructing bones, this model achieves a NSD of 0.629, outperforming the L1 loss model (NSD: 0.493) as well as perceptual loss (NSD: 0.499).
+A combination of AFP loss using NaviAirway and HAL's embeddings also delivers positive results, whereas other models exhibit notably poorer reconstructions especially in the bones.